COGS118A/Discussion/W2_A1_discussion.md

 - run `conda activate cogs118a`
 - run `jupyter notebook`.
 A browser should prompt up
-- after you've finished, close the browser, go to the terminal and hit the key command+ctrl to end the session
+- after you've finished, close the browser, go to the terminal and hit the key ctrl+C to end the session